 1. Preheat the oven to 375 F and line a baking sheet with parchment paper

 2. Season the ground beef with onion and garlic powder, salt and pepper.
-Roll the beef into small meatballs (you should have 30-35) and place on the parchment paper.
+Roll the beef into small meatballs (you should have 45ish meatballs) and place them on the parchment paper.
+Bake in the preheated oven for 20 minutes or until cooked through to 165 F.

-7. Top with green onion and serve with tooth picks as an appetizer, or eat with a main dish.
+5. Top with green onion and serve with toothpicks as an appetizer!

 Notes